U.S. Offshore Wind

 Industry experts and analysts believe that the U.S. offshore wind industry is well positioned for significant growth.
+At the end of 2016 there were 17 proposed offshore wind projects in various stages of development off the East, West, and Great Lakes coasts, representing over 9,100 MW of potential capacity.
+New York and Massachusetts recently made commitments to develop a combined 4,000 MW of offshore wind by 2030.
 The high potential for the burgeoning offshore segment of the wind energy industry in the United States makes the case for continued focus and investment.

-Get involved: Join the AWEA Offshore Wind Working Group
+Get involved: Join the AWEA Offshore Wind Committee

 The AWEA Offshore Wind Committee is composed of offshore wind developers, OEMs and other supply chain companies, environmental and other consultants, law firms, and advocates engaged in activities that are helping to launch the offshore wind industry in the United States.